 Yoga = union.
 Yoga is a spiritual practice that reminds us of the oneness of all beings.
 Practices include asanas (postures that enable the practitioner to gain greater flexibility, strength and coordination), pranayama (controlled breathing exercises) and meditation (focusing the mind's attention).
 The body and mind are challenged and used to come back to our natural state of peace and happiness.

 Luna Yoga's unique approach to yoga incorporates peace and joy into a dynamic and active Vinyasa-style practice.
-This invigorating and challenging flow encourages openness with constant breath awareness, an overall sense of bliss and peace, and a deep connection to the earth and to each other.
-The practice itself is an amalgam of different elements rooted in various yoga styles, such as Ashtanga, Hatha and Jivamukti.
+The practice is a blend of different elements rooted in various yoga styles, such as Ashtanga, Hatha and Jivamukti.
 Through years of practice, and continuous studies, the Luna YogaFlo style has emerged as a challenging, fresh, and invigorating approach to the ancient tradition that is yoga.

 The Jivamukti Yoga method is a style of Yoga created by David Life and Sharon Gannon in 1984.
 It is a vigorously physical and intellectually stimulating practice leading to spiritual awareness.